 Take Ntonya, for example, a young resident of Malawi who was forced into marriage at the young age of 13.
-Ntonya’s family field in Malawi was devastated by harsh floods, which directly coincided with her family’s decision to offer her hand in marriage.
+Ntonya’s family field in Malawi was devastated by harsh floods, leading her family to push her into marriage.
 Or Carlina, who also married at the age of 13, seemingly as a direct consequence of the river she lived next to and used for economic survival (fishing, in particular) running dry.
 (The Guardian, 2017)

 While the correlation between increases in child brides and climate change is fairly new, some estimates show that about 30% – 40% of child marriages in Malawi are due to floods and droughts brought about by climate change (Walker, 2012).
 Interestingly, this figure is likely underestimated because many marriages are unrecorded and informal.

-Okay, okay – I’m sure you’re thinking, “well, there are many reasons for children to get married, and how can we relate the incidents of child brides to natural disasters, such as floods or droughts?”
+Okay, okay – I’m sure you’re thinking, “well, there are many factors that cause parents to force children to marry, and how can we relate the incidents of child brides to natural disasters, such as floods or droughts?”
 Indeed, marriage as a form of economic incentive has long been a reality, particularly in poor and highly patriarchal societies where fertility rates are normally high and the capacity to feed a large family is very low.
 Child marriage is such a known issue that some governments actively work to confront it – for example, the state of Malawi made marriage below the age of 18 illegal in 2015 (Batha, 2015).
 And yet, the recorded incidence of child brides continues to expand.
 Why is this?